We are really looking forward to welcoming all of our new students! We very much hope you will have a memorable and inspiring time here with us.

 Decide on your Modules

-Everyone takes one classical language module in their first year, with the exception of Q800 Classics students who take both Latin and Greek at the appropriate level.
+We encourage you to consider learning an ancient language in your first year, even if you haven't studied one before.
+Q800 Classics students will take both Latin and Greek at the appropriate level.

 Latin for Beginners